Cindy Sherman: Music and films

 In the early 1990s, Sherman worked with Minneapolis band Babes in Toyland, providing photographs for covers for the albums Fontanelle and Painkillers, creating a stage backdrop used in live concerts, and acting in the promotional video for the song "Bruise Violet."
 She also worked as a film director.

 Sherman moved from photographs to film with her movie Office Killer in 1997, starring Jeanne Tripplehorn, Molly Ringwald and Carol Kane.
 Dorine, played by Carol Kane, is a stand-in for Sherman.
 They have a shared interest in arranging bodies, like a puppeteer, in diorama-like scenes.
 According to author Dahlia Schweitzer, Office Killer is full of unexpected characters and plot twists.
 Schweitzer considers the film to be a comedy, horror, melodrama, noir, feminist statement, and an art piece.
-The film got negative reviews.
-In a review for The New York Times, art critic Roberta Smith states that the film lacks the artist's usual finesse and is a retrospective of her work - "a fascinating if lumpish bit of Shermaniana."
+Echoing similar grisly and gory elements as her Untitled Horror series, the film includes several artistically executed murder scenes.
+Office Killer grossed $37,446 and received generally poor reviews, which called the film "crude" and "laugh-free."
+In a review for The New York Times, art critic Roberta Smith states that the film lacks the artist's usual finesse and is a retrospective of her work – "a fascinating if lumpish bit of Shermaniana."
 Movie critic colleague to Roberta Smith, Stephen Holden, called the film "sadly inept."

 Later, she had a cameo role in John Waters' film Pecker, and also appeared in The Feature in 2008, starring ex-husband Michel Auder, which won a New Vision Award.
-Echoing similar grisly and gory elements as her Untitled Horror series, the film includes several artistically executed murder scenes.
-Office Killer grossed $37,446 and received generally poor reviews, which called the film "crude" and "laugh-free."